ornl-epics/dbwr/Readme.md

  * Image, runtime options to change scaling and color map
  * Macro support
  * Alarm-sensitive border based on PV
- * Limited Rule support: Color of rect/circle/label, visibility
+ * Limited Rule support, see below
  * Caching

 In principle, the PV Web Socket supports both Channel Access and PV Access, but so far all testing of the display builder web runtime has concentrated on Channel Access.

 Widget Implementation
 =====================